 Schreibsüchte / Screenplay (for projects written in German only)

 Not as a pre-stage of the future film, but as its own piece of art – this category is all about innovative ideas brought to life by outstanding writing and narrative skills.
 Innovative stories that are brought to form through precise narrative craft have the chance to win award Best Screenplay.
 The nominated screenplays will be read out loud by professional dubbing actors at a scenic reading called Kopfkino.

-The section Retrospective has been a part of the festival since 2016, and is developed out of a cooperation with the master program “Film Cultural Heritage”.
+The section Retrospektive has been a part of the festival since 2016, and is developed out of a cooperation with the master program “Film Cultural Heritage”.
 The programme’s material is mostly provided by the university’s very own large film archive, displaying the film university’s production history since the 1950ies up to today.

 Not only does the program shed a light onto older films from the archive, but also presents their meaning and aesthetic experience in the programme’s bigger context.

-Showcase: Interaction & Immersion
+Exhibition: Interaction & Immersion